 Steve Lepler, whose family has been affiliated with West End virtually since its founding, began his affiliation with the organization in the 1960s as a camper, then as a counselor and small crafts director in the 1970s.
 Starting in 1998 he returned to became the Assistant Executive Director.
 In October of 2008 he expanded his role to be the Director full time year round.
 A native of Brookline, Mass., he is a graduate of Brookline High School, Oberlin College, and Northeastern University with a Masters in Applied Behavior Analysis.
 In addition to his 30 plus years of involvement with the camp, Steve worked 25 years for a human service agency providing training and consultation to parents, teachers, and staff.
 He is married, with two married children, and lives in Sharon, MA.
-He has a granddaughter with a second on the way!
+He has two young granddaughters!